 Funds from dedicated collections are financed by specifically identified revenues, often supplemented by other financing sources, which remain available over time.
 These specifically identified revenues and other financing sources are required by statute to be used for designated activities, benefits, or purposes and must be accounted for separately from the government’s general revenues in accordance with SFFAS No. 27 as amended by SFFAS No. 43.
 SFFAS No. 43 modified the definition of these funds by clarifying that at least one source of fund, external to the federal government, must exist for a fund to qualify as a fund from dedicated collections.
 SFFAS No. 43 also added an explicit exclusion for any fund established to account for pensions, other retirement benefits, other post-employment, or other benefits provided for federal employees (civilian and military).

-In addition, a crosswalk will need to be included to identify the difference of revenue presented on an entity’s SCNP to the government-wide SOCNP.
-Please refer to Note 44 of OMB Circular No. A-136 for more details.
+In addition, the reclassification crosswalk will be needed to identify the difference of revenue presented on an entity’s SCNP to the government-wide SOCNP.
+Please refer to Note 45 of OMB Circular No. A-136 for more details.

-Significant entities must ensure that funds from dedicated collections are denoted on the SMAF in GTAS as an “E” for the Reporting Type Code.
+Significant entities must ensure that funds from dedicated collections are denoted on the Super Master Account File (SMAF) in GTAS as an “E” for the Reporting Type Code.
 This will crosswalk the funds from dedicated collections amounts and activity to the applicable reclassified financial statement line items.
 For additional guidance, see OMB Circular No. A-136.

 Criminal debt primarily consists of fines and restitution that result from a wide range of criminal activities, including domestic and international terrorism, drug trafficking, firearms activities, and white-collar fraud.
 When an individual is sentenced in a federal criminal case, the judge may order the defendant to pay certain financial obligations, which may include a case assessment, fine, restitution, penalty, bail bond forfeiture, or interest.
 The Department of Justice’s Executive Office for U.S. Attorneys is responsible for establishing policies and procedures for the collection of criminal monetary penalties.
 The U.S. Attorneys are responsible for the enforcement of judgments, fines, penalties, and forfeitures imposed in their respective districts.
 There are 93 U.S. Attorneys stationed throughout the 50 states, Puerto Rico, the Virgin Islands, Guam, and the Northern Mariana Islands.
 The U.S. Attorneys publish the Annual Statistical Report that contains statistical tables displaying both national and district caseload data, covering the many priorities of the U.S. Attorneys in both criminal prosecution and civil litigation.
 The data supporting the Annual Statistical Report is obtained from the Department of Justice (Justice) Consolidated Debt Collection System (CDCS).
 The CDCS is the system of record for debts being collected by Justice on behalf of others, including federal entities.
 The system is used by the U.S. Attorneys' Offices, Justice’s other litigating divisions, and contracted Private Counsel Offices to monitor and track delinquent civil and criminal debts owed to the federal government.
 The funds collected in federal restitution are disbursed back to the appropriate federal entities, while funds collected in bond forfeitures, fines and assessments are deposited into the Crime Victims Fund.
 Funds collected from penalties and certain costs are deposited in the General Fund of the U.S. Government.
 The U.S. Courts assist Justice with the receipt and distribution of financial obligations ordered in a criminal judgment and serve as a conduit between the defendant and Justice.
 The majority of payments made to satisfy criminal restitution are received at the Clerk of Court offices.
 The Clerk of Court offices have the payee details from the criminal judgment to ensure proper disbursement of payments.